bashrootshell/password-hashing-LABS/README.md

 # password-hashing-LABS

-PBKDF2 / SCRYPT Python Implementations for educational purposes.
+Very simple PBKDF2 / SCRYPT Python Implementation for educational purposes only.
+Not suitable for production.